-PROJECT: GUARDIANS is a program intended to serve the Austim and Alzheimer's community (as well as other forms of dementia) in Riley County and began in April 2016 which fell within Autism Awareness Month.
+PROJECT: GUARDIANS is a program intended to better serve those in the community with cognitive disorders, Autism and Alzheimer's (as well as other forms of dementia) in Riley County and began in April 2016 which fell within Autism Awareness Month.

 PROJECT: GUARDIANS is a private and secured database located within the records of the Riley County Police Department and includes a digital picture, personal and contact information, and ways to get in contact with a caregiver.
 RCPD suggests that caregivers update these records on an as needed or annual basis.